open-ephys/commutators/README.md

       old target position.
 In this state, pressing and holding the Stop/Go button for > 0.5 second, or sending the approriate RPC will enable the device.
-    - *Enabled* (LED is green or pink): When in the *enabled* state, the LED will be green or pink depending on operation mode and the motor can be turned via button presses or RPCs depending on the operation mode (see Mode Button).
+    - *Enabled* (LED is blue, green, or pink): When in the *enabled* state, the LED will be blue, green, or pink and the motor can be turned via button presses or RPCs depending on the operation mode (see Mode Button).
 In this state, pressing the Stop/Go button will instantly disable the device.

-- __Directional buttons (2x)__: Manual control over the motors rotation in the direction indicated on each button when the commutator is *enabled*.
-These inputs override any other form of motor control.
-When pressed, all target turns provided via RPC will be cleared, such that releasing them will not result in the commutator re-engaging an old target position.
+- __Directional__ (2x): Manually control the motor rotation in the direction indicated on each button when the commutator is *Enabled* and in *Manual* or *Remote/Manual* mode.
+These inputs override remote motor control.

-- __Mode Button__: Pressing the LED toggles the operation mode (remote/manual or
+  When pressed, all target turns provided via remote control will be cleared, such that releasing them will not result in the commutator re-engaging an old target position.

-  manual-only).
+- __Mode__: pressing the LED toggles the operation mode.
   - *Manual* (LED is pink): commutator is enabled and responds to manual, button-based turn control only
   - *Remote* (LED is green): commutator is enabled and responds to remote,